bgachara/bgachara.github.io/posts/databases.md

 - DBMS can almost always manage memory better than the OS.
 - Leverage semantics about the query plan to make better decisions.

+- OS/HW tries to maximize disk bandwidth by reordering and batching I/O requests, but they do not know which I/O requests are more important.
+- The dbms maintain internal queue to track page read/write requests from entire system.
+- It computes priorities based on several factors;
+  - Sequential vs Random I/O.
+  - Critical path task vs Background Task.
+  - Table vs Index vs Log vs Ephemeral Data.
+  - Transaction information.
+  - User-based SLAs

 ## Hash Tables